jmann345/glox/README.md

 1. "#" for single-line comments and "#[ ... ]#" for block comments
 2. "not" replaces "!" for logical negation
-3. If and loop expressions require braces, but do not require parentheses around the conditions
+3. If and loop expressions require braces around the body, but do not require parentheses around the conditions
 4. Only "false" is falsey
 5. Supports prefix and postfix ++ and --
 6. Supports "+=", "-=", "*=", and "/=" operators